Joint replacement 2025 – Between innovation and reliability

 8.2 Loosening of the prosthesis

-Innovations such as cement-free implants with a bioactive surface promote bone ingrowth into the joint replacement.
+Innovations such as cementless implants with a bioactive surface promote bone ingrowth into the joint replacement.

 Regular follow-up care for early detection.

-Use of modular prostheses facilitates replacement in the event of complications.
+The use of modular prostheses facilitates replacement in case of complications.

-Robot-assisted joint replacement procedures increase the success rate.
+Robot-assisted procedures for joint replacement increase the success rate.

-Outlook for 2025 – Where is endoprosthetics heading?
+Outlook for 2025 – Where is endoprosthetics headed?

-Artificial joint replacement is on the threshold of a revolutionary future.
-The combination of technological advances, biological approaches and digital networking will have a lasting impact on therapy.
+Artificial joint replacement is on the cusp of a revolutionary future.
+The combination of technological advances, biological approaches, and digital networking will have a lasting impact on the therapy.

 9.1 Gene-based therapies